City-of-Bloomington/example-playbooks/README.md

     #check for new ip with:
     ifconfig

+Typically, openssh-server is available on server installations by default.
+Make sure that the client machine is accessible via SSH:

+    sudo apt-get update
+    sudo apt-get -y install openssh-server

 You'll also need a user account that can sudo.

 #### Configure SSH public key connections